Davidson County Community College offers a variety of instructional programs that prepare students to accomplish one or more of the following:

-- Backpacks to Briefcases is a program that allows students enrolled in High School Equivalency (HSE) or AHS programs to dually enroll in tuition and fee-waived college courses in identified career pathways.
+- Backpacks to Briefcases (Basic Skills Plus) is a program that allows students enrolled in High School Equivalency (HSE) or AHS programs to dually enroll in tuition and fee-waived college courses in identified career pathways.

 College & Career Readiness Program Placement Guidelines

 All students who enter College and Career Readiness programs are assessed to determine the appropriate level of placement.
 The assessment process determines the student’s current functional level to assure placement in the program which best meets the student’s needs and provides the appropriate instruction.
-Students entering ABE, AHS, and HSE, Get REAL and the College Placement Review (ACE) programs are assessed using the Test of Adult Basic Education (TABE).
+Students entering ABE, AHS, and HSE, Get REAL and the College Placement Review (ACE) programs are assessed using an NRS approved assessment for adult education and English literacy students.
 Guidelines for placement based on these assessments are as follows: